-Orentlicher, David, Professor and Co-director of the Center for Law and Health.
+Orentlicher, David, Associate Professor.
 A.B., 1977, Brandeis University; M.D., 1981, J.D., 1986, Harvard University.
 Admitted: Washington, D.C., 1988; Illinois, 1993.
-Before coming to the law school in 1995, David Orentlicher served as Director of the Division of Medical Ethics at the American Medical Association for six and onehalf years.
+Before coming to the law school in 1995, David Orentlicher served as Director of the Division of Medical Ethics at the American Medical Association for six and one-half years.
 He also held adjunct appointments at the University of Chicago Law School and Northwestern University Medical School, and from 1992-95, served on the founding board of the American Association of Bioethics (AAB).
-Following law school, where he was a commentary and book review office chair of the Harvard Law Review, he clerked for the Honorable Alvin B. Rubin, U.S. Court of Appeals for the Fifth Circuit.
+Following law school, where he was a Commentary and Book Review Office Chair of the Harvard Law Review, he clerked for the Honorable Alvin B. Rubin, U.S. Court of Appeals for the Fifth Circuit.
 He has practiced both medicine and law, each for about two years.
-In March 1995, he was a George E. Allen Professor of Law at T. C. Williams School of Law, University of Richmond, and during the 1997-98 academic year he was the visiting DeCamp Professor in Bioethics at Princeton University.
-He has authored or coauthored more than 60 articles, and is a co-author of the casebook, Health Law and Ethics.
-Currently, he is an adjunct associate professor of medicine at Indiana University School of Medicine, a member of the American Law Institute and a member of the editorial advisory boards of the Food and Drug Law Journal and Diabetes Care.
+In March 1995 he was a George E. Allen Professor of Law at T. C. Williams School of Law, University of Richmond.
+He has authored or co-authored more than 50 articles, and has served on a variety of task forces on ethical and legal issues in medicine.
+Currently, he is an adjunct associate professor of Medicine at Indiana University School of Medicine, a member of the American Law Institute and a member of the editorial advisory board of the Food and Drug Law Journal.
 He is also on the boards of the Indiana Civil Liberties Union and the Gennesaret Free Clinic.
-He teaches courses in bioethics and the law, constitutional law. criminal procedure, and professional responsibility.
+He teaches courses in bioethics and the law, the fourteenth amendment and professional responsibility.
+During the 1997-98 academic year he will be the visiting DeCamp Professor in Biomedical Ethics at Princeton University.

-Orr, Joanne, Clinical Associate Professor.
+Orr, Joanne, Clinical Professor.
 B.S., 1977, Indiana State University; J.D., 1986, California Western School of Law.
 Admitted: Indiana, 1986.
 Prior to joining the law school faculty in 1990, Joanne Orr was a staff attorney and acting managing attorney at Legal Services Organization of Indiana (LSOI).
 While at LSOI, she practiced general poverty law with an emphasis in public entitlements and elder law.
 She is chair of the Clients' Financial Assistance Fund of the Indiana State Bar Association.
-She teaches interviewing and counseling, lawyering practice, and in the disability clinic.
+She teaches full time in the disability clinic.

 Papke, David Ray, R. Bruce Townsend Professor of Law and Professor of Liberal Arts.
 A.B., 1969, Harvard College; J.D., M.A., 1973, Yale University; Ph.D. in American Studies, 1984, University of Michigan.
 David Ray Papke earned a fellowship to the University of Zurich, Switzerland, following his graduation from law school, and he has taught as the Fulbright-Hayes Professor at Tamkang University, Taiwan.
-He is the author of Framing the Criminal (1987), Narrative and the Legal Discourse (1991) and Heretics in the Temple: Americans Who Reject the Nation's Legal Faith (1998).
+He is the author of Framing the Criminal (1987) and Narrative and the Legal Discourse (1991).
 He served as editor of the Legal Studies Forum, an academic quarterly devoted to critical and humanistic legal studies from 1990 until 1996.
 Professor Papke's locally unique academic appointment is in both the School of Law and the School of Liberal Arts.
 In the former, he teaches in the areas of jurisprudence, legal history, legal process, law and literature, family law, and commercial law; while in the latter he offers a range of interdisciplinary courses concerning American values and social structure.